lsuttle/GCD-final/README.md

 Due to the complexity of the column names, capital letters were used to distinguish the start of each word.

+Only variables coding raw data from the accelerometer and gyroscope were included in this final dataset.

 The output will include the following columns:

 * **Subject:** factor variable with a unique number for each subject.